JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/docs/md/jsopx.Global/VsTemplates/BlankSolution.md

 ```

-> Anytime we use a template to create a Self Health project, it is recommeneded check for latest updates.
+> Anytime we use a template to create a JSopX project, it is recommeneded check for latest updates.
 >
 >Go to the **Solution** -> **_Right Click_** -> and choose **`Manage Nuget Packages`**.